VitekHub/discord-helper-bot/README.md

 - Each component has a single responsibility
 - Message Content Intent must be enabled in the Discord Developer Portal
 - The vital information extraction feature provides output in Czech language
+- The find command allows custom analysis using any prompt